 Identify your patient's discharge planning needs.
+Explain how each need became evident.
 Which health care members were involved in discharge planning for your patient?
-Describe the unique contribution each professional provided in planning for discharge?
+Describe the specific contribution each professional provided for this patient in planning for discharge?
 Which health professional coordinated the discharge planning process?
-If the patient returned home, who did the assessment of the home environment?
+If the patient is to return home, who will do the assessment of the home environment?
 Who assessed the support systems the patient had?

-What is the purpose of discharge planning rounds?
+What were the findings?
+What is the purpose of discharge planning rounds (if applicable)?
 How did you collaborate with the other members of the health care team who were part of the discharge planning team for this patient?
+What is the patient's perspective regarding hospitalization and discharge planning?
+Describe your role in discharge planning rounds or team meetings?
+If your unit doesn't have these types of meetings, describe how information was exchanged between the health care professionals involved.

+What contribution did you make to ensure that the patient's discharge planning needs were met?